sartim/codebloga/README.md

 Codebloga!

 This is a web application developed using Django 1.8 and Polymer 1.6 for posting code snippets.
+It runs on SQLite database the credentials for login is `author` and `Default` as password

 To begin, fire up a local server from inside the `codebloga` directory.